licjapodaca/jmeter/README.md

 ## **Http(s) Test Script Recorder**

-You need to follow some requirments for this kind of recorder tool:
+You need to follow some requirements for this kind of recorder tool:

 - You need Mozilla Firefox to use its Proxy Server.
 - Configure the `proxy.cert.validity` of the certificate `ApacheJMeterTemporaryRootCA.crt` in the file `JMETER_HOME\bin\jmeter.properties`.